Consequences of Waiting to File for DivorceApril 14, 2020 | Divorce, Maintenance (Alimony), Parenting (Child Custody), Property

 Divorce is never easy.
 The whole process is long, daunting, expensive, and stressful.
-Once you have decided that your marriage is over it may be hard to start the process (e.g. hiring an attorney, filing a Petition for Dissolution of Marriage).
-Most important, you have to be ready.
-There are many personal factors that must be considered.
-But there are also practical and legal factors that should be considered.
+Once you have decided that your marriage is over, it may be hard to start the process (e.g. hiring an attorney, filing a Petition for Dissolution of Marriage).
+Most importantly, you have to be ready.
+While there are many personal factors that must be considered, there are also practical and legal factors that should be considered, too.
 This article is intended to highlight the pros and cons of filing sooner rather than later.

 Your spouse will be subject to a judge’s order.
 This is important if you suspect your spouse is hiding or depleting assets or not acting in the best interests of the children.
 For example, the Court can order your spouse to stop using certain bank accounts or to behave a certain way toward your children.
 This is not possible if there is no pending divorce case.